You’ve sold your business and are now planning what to do for the rest of your life.

 If you take a sensible approach to investing – both through cash management and taking account of investment opportunities and risk – then you will boost your financial power.

-“By investing in assets like shares for the next 10 or 20 years, you will greatly improve the chances of being better off than you are today,” says Phil.
-“You will have done a better job of maintaining the real value of your wealth.”
+“By investing in assets like shares for the next 10 or 20 years, you may greatly improve the chances of being better off than you are today,” says Phil.
+“You may have done a better job of maintaining the real value of your wealth.”

 The value of an investment with St. James’s Place will be directly linked to the performance of the funds you select and the value can therefore go down as well as up.
 You may get back less than you invested.